-Step 5.
+Step 7.
 SHARI PiHat Unistorm Final Assembly (Part Two)

 - If you are installing a cover with the fan option, while holding the top cover, slide the DuPont connectors on the ends of the red and black wires onto the male fan connector pins (J6).
-The connection locations (RED and BLACK) are silk screened onto the PC board. - Making sure to orient the top cover correctly so that the slots in the top and bottom cover matchup, place the top cover on the case. - Verify that the top cover is contacting the star washer on the SMA connector.
-To do this look for a gap of approximately 0.010 to 0.020 inches between the top of the end cap and the cover.
-Readjust the nut on the SMA connector if necessary. - Install four cover screws. - Tighten all eight cover screws. - Thread the second nut onto the SMA connector and tighten it down on the top cover to compress the star washer.
+The connection locations (RED and BLACK) are silk screened onto the PC board. - Making sure to orient the top cover correctly so that the slots in the top and bottom cover matchup, place the top cover on the case and install four cover screws. - Tighten all eight cover screws.

-HINT: If you can not align the screw holes in the cover with the holes in the endcaps, loosen the 2 screws in the bottom cover for the USB/ethernet connector end cap.
+HINT: If you can not align the screw holes in the cover with the holes in the endcaps, loosen the 2 screws in the bottom cover for the USB/ethernet connector end cap